CariDee English: Other modeling

 She appeared on the weekly "My Life as a CoverGirl" segments on The CW.
 In 2007 she was featured in an ad for CoverGirl Eyewear alongside cycle 6 winner Danielle Evans.

 She returned to ANTM for the finale of the eighth cycle to give advice to the final three contestants and to open the finale's runway show.

 English was featured on the front page of Seventeen, Social Life, Healthy Living, Psoriasis Advance, and Cover magazines with Top Model alumnae Naima Mora and Danielle Evans.
 She has modeled for Wedding Style, JCPenney Bisou Bisou, Stephenson Denim, Johnny P. Shoes, American Salon, Matrix Professional Colors in Cosmopolitan and the "Heart On My Sleeves" clothing campaign by Aubrey O'Day of Danity Kane and Christian Siriano Fall 09.
 She was in the Winter 2007 issue of Knit.1 Magazine, the February 2007 issue of Seventeen, the March 2007 issue of In Touch, the Spring 2007 issue of Social Life, the April 2007 issue of Cover, on the cover of "Inked Magazine" for Fall 2007, Loops&Pluto, Short Hair Magazine the cover of Runway Magazine, ads for Melissa Latkins t-shirts, Tasola Beauty & Beyond, and has been featured on ivillage.com.
 She also shot a cover of Allure.
+She has also been featured on Mystyle.com and Blastmagazine.com.

 Her runway credits include JCPenney, Carlos Campos, Renee Larc, Jordi Scott, Snoopy in Fashion, GM Style Auto Show, Honduras Fashion Week, L'Oréal Fashion Week in Toronto, In Style's 2009's New Year's Eve lingerie show at the Estate, where she was the guest of honor New York Fashion Week, Richie Rich F/W 09 "Blondes have more fun" Show in Mercedes Benz Fall Fashions 09.
 She also opened Los Angeles Fashion Week wearing Yotam Soloman, walked in A*Muse Fall/Winter 2010, and Christian Siriano 2010 line in Mercedes Benz Fashion Week 10.

-She has also been featured on Mystyle.com and Blastmagazine.com.

 Television work

 English had a cameo appearance on One Tree Hill as a prize for winning the acting challenge on ANTM.
 She also appeared in a small role on Gossip Girl.
 She co-hosted MTV's Scarred and the Pretty Wicked reality show on Oxygen.

-She has appeared several times on the Tyra Banks Show and has been featured in the advertising campaign for ANTM on Oxygen.
+She appeared several times on the Tyra Banks Show and has been featured in the advertising campaign for ANTM on Oxygen.
 She appears in the 2012 commercial for Stelara (Ustekinumab), a plaque psoriasis treatment.